 No, That's Not a "Detail"

-Of all Ford’s memory gaps, including for what Mitchell calls “key details of the night in question,” her compete inability to recall how she got home is the only one Mitchell calls “important.”
-Indeed, she goes further: “Perhaps most importantly, she does not remember how she got from the party back to her house”; and that bullet point has six more beneath it, starting with, “Her inability to remember this detail raises significant questions” (p.3, italics added).
+Of all Ford’s memory gaps, including for what Mitchell calls “key details of the night in question,” her compete inability to recall how she got home is the only one that Mitchell calls “important."
+Indeed, she goes further, writing, “Perhaps most importantly, she does not remember how she got from the party back to her house,” and claiming, “Her inability to remember this detail raises significant questions” (p.3, italics added).

-How Ford got home is not a “detail,” as Ms. Mitchell claims, even if media stories and most memory experts they quote have been saying that (likely to keep things simple).
+How Ford got home is not a “detail.”
 Rather, her return home was a series of events, each with many details.
-As I will show, that more accurate and precise description allows us to make good use of what science has revealed about the time-dependent effects of stress on memory.
+As I will show, this more accurate and precise description allows us to make good use of what science has revealed about the time-dependent effects of stress on memory.

 Time-Dependent Effects: Not Obvious or Intuitive

 The distinction between central and peripheral details is intuitive and commonsensical, and so is the reality that stress and trauma enhance the differential storage of central details over peripheral ones.

 But most people, and even some memory researchers, don’t understand that the impacts of stress and trauma on memory change over time.

 When we’re attacked or otherwise stressed, at first memory encoding and storage, especially for the central details, are enhanced.

 The hippocampus immediately enters a super-encoding mode.
 As it does, central and even some peripheral details already in the buffer of short-term memory (of around 30 seconds) are selected for burning into long-term memory.
 As that super-encoding state continues (for around 5 to 20 minutes) the encoding and storage of central details, but not peripheral ones, are greatly strengthened.
 (To what extent depends on a variety of factors, including genetics and ovarian hormones.)